wp-plugins/vhx/README.txt

 === VHX Checkout Embed ===
 Contributors: VHX
 Tags: vhx,movies,video,commerce,e-commerce,widget
-Requires at least: 1.0
+Requires at least: 1.2
-Tested up to: 4.1
+Tested up to: 4.3
 Stable tag: trunk
 License: GPL2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Whenever someone clicks a link to buy your VHX package, the Checkout Embed will automatically trigger slide out to make a seamless checkout experience.
+Adds the VHX Checkout Embed to your site to enable a seamless checkout experience.

 == Description ==
 Any link on any page pointing to http://yoursubdomain.vhx.tv/buy or http://yourfulldomain.com/buy will be picked up by the checkout embed.
 Whenever someone clicks on those links will automatically slide out the checkout form to purchase on your site.

-If you have multiple linked sites on your page (yoursubdomain.vhx.tv and myfriend.vhx.tv), you can additionally set specific data-vhx-site attributes on individual links to override your primary one set on the script tag.
+Additionally, you can additionally set specific data-vhx-site attributes on individual links to override your primary one set on the script tag.
 It looks like this:

-<a href="http://drafthouse.vhx.tv/buy/the-final-member" data-vhx-site>Buy This Movie</a>
+&lt;a href="http://drafthouse.vhx.tv/buy/the-final-member" data-vhx-site&gt;Buy This Movie&lt;/a&gt;

 == Installation ==
 1. Download the plugin